Arachni/arachni-ui-web/README.md

 as well as their familiarity to both users and developers -- which I hope will facilitate a certain degree of heightened adoption and community contribution.

+And most importantly, implement a blue-sky design in order to uplift cross-domain synergies via market-wide recognizable interfaces and stuff.

 ## Technical details

 ### Ruby on Rails